fecgov/openFEC/CONTRIBUTING.md

 1. **Backlog:** Tickets that are ready to be worked on and assigned in sprint planning
 2. **In progress:** Tickets that are actively being worked on by a member of the team who is assigned to the ticket
 3. **Blocked:** This signifies an issue with the ticket that is blocking any kind of further work until a certain dependency is met.
 These are critical especially because it would prevent a ticket from being completed within the sprint iteration.
 4. **Ready:** The ticket has been completed and is ready for code, design, content review, and merge into our repositories.
 Add “plz-review” label here to signify that the ticket is ready to be reviewed.
-After the PR is merged, DO NOT close the ticket, leave it in Ready.
-Closing the ticket may jeopardize testing it in staging.
+After the PR is merged, close it and write a new testing ticket that links to the issue that was closed.
+Add it to the backlog with the title `Stage testing: [subject]`.
+That testing ticket will be assigned during sprint planning to test before deploy.

     - If applicable, be sure to connect the PR with a particular issue so that it will show up on the board as connected.
         - A. It is important for the product team to refresh requirements in the original issue if something has changed.
 This way it will not be confusing during testing.